csesoc/constitution/CONSTITUTION.rst

 Meetings of the Executive
 -------------------------
-    Taken from section 5.3 of the CSESoc Consitution Removed "notwithstanding 5.1.1.7" from the notice requirement, since it's not useful?
+    Taken from section 5.3 of the CSESoc Constitution Removed "notwithstanding 5.1.1.7" from the notice requirement, since it's not useful?